john-data-chen/meta-little-lemon/README.md

 - Added unit tests
 - Added the validation of booking form: First Name, Last Name, Email in booking form are validated by Formik and Yup packages
 - Added the semantics and responsiveness of the web
-- Project are pushed to Github.
+- Project is pushed to Github.

 ## Available commands and pages